How to Fix the 419 Page Expired Error in Laravel 13 (2026 Guide)

 Sometimes you need to accept requests from external services that can't provide a CSRF token.
 Payment webhooks from Stripe, Paddle, or other services are a perfect example.

-In Laravel 11, 12 and 13, you exclude routes in your bootstrap/app.php file:
+In Laravel 13, you exclude routes using the new preventRequestForgery method in your bootstrap/app.php file:

 Important: Only exclude routes that genuinely need to accept external requests.
 Never exclude routes like login or user settings pages, as this exposes your users to CSRF attacks.